 Pavement condition data is a critical component of all pavement management systems.
 The accuracy, validity, and repeatability of pavement condition data are crucial to many activities conducted by highway and local agencies.
 For example, pavement condition data is used in planning, asset management, rehabilitation, and maintenance.
 In addition, new federal regulations require agencies to report pavement condition based on 0.1 mile intervals on the National Highway System (NHS).
 This interval of data reporting can only be effectively achieved using automated and semi-automated pavement condition evaluation systems.

 The objective of this synthesis is to document agency practices, challenges, and successes in conducting automated pavement condition data collection surveys.
 This synthesis is a follow-up to NCHRP Synthesis 334 Automated Pavement Distress Collection Techniques.
 The report will be useful to state departments of transportation (DOTs) as they improve their pavement data collection techniques and practices.

-Information to be collected, but not limited to, includes:
+Information to be gathered includes, but is not limited to, the following: